-If you are concerned about your spelling abilities when it comes to spelling adjectives, then consider creating a spelling quiz for yourself.
-For each question, have three spellings of the adjectives you are confused about.
-Many people get confused for example, about the right spelling of “fancyest,” “fanciest,” or “fancest.”
+If you are concerned about spelling abilities when it comes to spelling adjectives, create a spelling quiz.
+For each question, have three spellings of each adjective.
+For example, the quiz could focus on the correct spelling of “fancyest,” “fanciest,” or “fancest.”

 Another way to use quizzes that are related to adjectives is to take quizzes that test your knowledge of the meanings of adjectives.
 Many people use common adjectives in their daily lives, but when asked the actual definition of the adjective, they are stumped.

 It can be difficult to pin down exactly what an adjective means unless you study definitions and make an effort to learn the real meanings of adjectives.
 By making quizzes for yourself or for a struggling student that force the quiz-taker to learn the definitions of tricky adjectives, you or the student can quickly boost your vocabulary knowledge.
 For a start on developing your own quiz, check out the printable quiz provided above.
 Answers: 1. sorry; 2. angry; 3. lively; 4. high; 5. nervous